WinstonVlie/WinstonVlie/README.md

 4th july, 2003

-Coding very recently, as I major in medicine (currently M2)
+Coding very recently, as I major in medicine (currently M3)

-Mainly learning the funnie coffee cup language
+Mainly trying to learn the funnie coffee cup language

-Idk in my free time I mostly game video's such as TF2, WoW, DRG, modded Minecraft (phases) or I like to walk, pick a lock, spin a balisong
+Idk in my free time I mostly game video's such as TF2, WoW, DRG, modded Minecraft (phases)

 <!---
 WinstonVlie/WinstonVlie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.